CUC-MIPG/EditTransfer.github.io/README.md

-The webpage of our paper: ***FreeEdit: Mask-free Reference-based Image Editing with Multi-modal Instruction***.
+The webpage of our paper: ***Edit Transfer: Learning Image Editing via Vision In-Context Relations***.